-An integral part of the Merger is the investment of \$500 million in new equity by the five Plan Investors: Eastshore Aviation, LLC ("Eastshore"), ACE Aviation Holdings Inc. ("ACE"), Par Investment Partners, L.P. ("Par"), Peninsula Investment Partners, L.P. ("Peninsula"), and Wellington Management Company, LLP (as investment advisor to each investor listed on Schedule 1 to the Wellington Investment Agreement) ("Wellington").
+An integral part of the Merger is the investment of \$500565 million in new equity by the fivesix Plan Investors: Eastshore Aviation, LLC ("Eastshore"), ACE Aviation Holdings Inc. ("ACE"), Par Investment Partners, L.P. ("Par"), Peninsula Investment Partners, L.P. ("Peninsula"), and Wellington Management Company, LLP (as investment advisor to each investor listed on Schedule 1 to the Wellington Investment Agreement) ("Wellington").-, Tudor Proprietary Trading L.L.C., and Tudor Investment Corp. (as investment advisor to each investor listed on Schedule 1 to the Tudor Investment Agreement, other than Tudor Proprietary Trading L.L.C.,) ("Tudor").

 Eastshore is an investment entity affiliate of Air Wisconsin that has extended junior debtor-in-possession financing to the Debtors in the amount of \$125 million, which is convertible to equity in the form of 8,333,333 shares of New Common Stock upon consummation of the Merger and the Effective Date.
 ACE is the corporate parent of Air Canada and its affiliates, and will invest \$75 million in exchange for 5,000,000 shares of New Common Stock.
 Par is a Boston-based equity fund that controls a \$1 billion portfolio.
 Par will invest not less than \$100,000,005 in exchange for 6,768,485 shares of New Common Stock.
 Peninsula is a Virginia-based investment firm that will invest not less than \$49,999,995 in exchange for 3,333,333 shares of New Common Stock.
-A group of investors under the management of Wellington, a Boston-based investment management firm, will invest \$149,999,850 in exchange for 9,090,900 shares of New Common Stock.
-The Debtors' agreements with each of the Plan Investors are described below.
+A group of investors under the management of Wellington, a Boston-based investmentasset management firm, will invest \$149,999,850 in exchange for